BorisAnthony/Sukayu-Data-Science/README.md

 - “First and Last of Substance” are similar to the "Scandi Seasons", where we look for the **first and last time 3 days in a row of at least 5.0 cm snowfall** were recorded that season.

-- “Season Total” is the sum of the seasons’ daily reported snowfall. (*Note that is different from snow depth.
+- “Season Total” is the sum of the seasons’ daily reported snowfall. (*Note that this is different from snow depth.
 Snow compacts and melts, after all.*)

 - “Days over N” gives a count of how many days (each) had snowfall reported over increments of 10 cm thresholds.